Swarajballal/Mastering-AutoScaling-and-Deployment-on-AWS-From-Cluster-Node.js-to-Golang-to-ASG-El/README.md

 3. AWS way of doing LB/autoscaling. </br>
 4. Understanding Backpacks deployment process. </br>

-### Single threaded Vs multi threaded languages
+### Single threaded bs multi threaded languages

 Node.js => single threaded </br>
 Golang/Java => multi threaded

-Node.js or Python are not that powerful you cant use all the processing power of a machine. </br>
+Node.js or Python are not thar powerful you cant use all the processing power of a machine. </br>

 Golang/Java/Rust are multi threaded languages. </br>